 When you purchase a vehicle, you expect it to work as intended.
 In turn, you expect the other vehicles on the road to function properly.
 When you’re hurt because of a car defect or malfunction, you may suffer serious injuries through no fault of your own.
-A crash that occurs may otherwise be avoidable, or it may become far more serious than it might have been because of the defect.
+At Abel Law Firm, we have decades of experience seeking justice for our clients and holding people accountable for their actions.

 If you’re hurt because of a car defect or malfunction, the attorneys at Abel Law Firm can help you claim financial compensation for your injuries.
-With more than 150 years of combined experience, the Abel Law Firm attorneys are qualified to help you bring a claim for compensation for your injuries.
+With more than 150 years of combined experience, our attorneys are qualified to help you bring a claim for compensation for your injuries.
 We know the laws governing car defects and product malfunctions in Oklahoma.
-As dedicated community members, our attorneys are committed to working until you have fair compensation for your injuries.
-We can help you pursue your rights under Oklahoma law and rebuild your life.
+As dedicated community members, we can help you pursue your rights under Oklahoma law and rebuild your life.

-Do I Need an Oklahoma Car Defect and Malfunction Attorney?
+Do I Need an Oklahoma City Car Defect and Malfunction Attorney?

 Claims involving car defects and malfunctions are based on products liability laws.
 This is different than an ordinary personal injury claim.
-In order to bring a successful claim, you need to know the laws that apply and how to pursue your rights using those laws.
+To bring a successful claim, you need to know the laws that apply and how to pursue your rights using those laws.

-Oklahoma car defect and malfunction cases favor accident victims.
+Car defect and malfunction cases favor accident victims.
 You may bring a claim for compensation without proving fault.
 Simply showing that the vehicle or vehicle part had an unreasonably dangerous defect, either due to a design flaw, manufacturing error, or failure to adequately warn users about dangers, can be enough to win your claim.
-In order to bring a successful claim, it’s important to understand these laws, know what evidence is required, properly fill out all forms, and file them in the right place.
+To bring a successful claim, it’s important to understand these laws, know what evidence is required, properly fill out all forms, and file them in the right place.

 When you try to bring your case on your own, you may make critical errors that can unravel your case.
-You must plead the right cause of action in order to pursue your claim.
+You must plead the right cause of action to pursue your claim.
 If your initial pleadings miss categories of damages, you may not be able to include those losses at all in your claim.
 Don’t leave it to chance by trying to go it alone.
-Instead, work with an experienced Oklahoma car defect and malfunction attorney to ensure that you’re doing all the right things in order to reach the result that you deserve.
+Instead, work with an experienced OKC car defect and malfunction attorney to ensure that you’re doing all the right to reach the result you deserve.

-Why Choose Abel Law Firm to Hande My Car Defect Case?
+Why Choose Abel Law Firm to Handle My Car Defect Case?

 Our leader, Ed Abel, has spent his career collecting accolades for helping deserving accident victims.
 In 2011, Best Lawyers named him Oklahoma City Personal Injury Litigator of the Year.
-The Martindale peer review system has awarded Ed Abel their highest rating, and he has been selected as a Super Lawyer each year for the last 11 years.
-He founded the Abel Law Firm in 1976 in order to directly serve suffering accident victims.
+The Martindale peer review system has awarded Ed Abel their highest rating, and he has been selected as a Super Lawyer each year since 2007.
+He founded Abel Law Firm in 1976 to directly serve suffering accident victims.
 He is the past president and chairman of the Oklahoma Trial Lawyers Association and a member of the Oklahoma Association for Justice.
-These awards are only a reflection of the outstanding service that the Abel Law Firm lawyers provide for each and every client.
+These awards are only a reflection of the outstanding service we provide for our clients.